jeremiah-c-leary/vhdl-style-guide/docs/package_rules.rst

 package_010
 ###########

-This rule checks the package name is uppercase in the package declaration.
+This rule checks the package name has proper case in the package declaration.

+..
+NOTE::  The default is uppercase.

 **Violation**